rbaxter1/redis-hackathon-2021/readme.md

 ### Making an Offer

 When a user makes an offer for a listed item, an **offer** edge is created between the user and the item.
 The edge has a property for offer status which could be one of the following: `active`, `accepted`, `rejected`.
-When an `offer` edge is created, the **status** property is initialized to `active`.
-Any offer made on a item having an `accepted` offer is initialized to `rejected`.
+When an **offer** edge is created, the **status** property is initialized to `active`.
+In the event that an offer is made on a item already having an `accepted` offer, the offer is initialized to `rejected`.

 TODO: Command Details